-There's a 25,000-person waitlist for these $7 foundations
+Remember that $8 foundation with a 25,000-person waitlist?

 Finding the perfect shade of foundation can be a struggle.
 But one company may have cracked the code — if their waitlist is any indication.

-The Ordinary, a Canada-based beauty brand under parent company Deciem, is expected to launch two new foundations this month in 21 different shades each — for under $7.
-And if you want to try them out, get in line.
+The Ordinary, a Canada-based beauty brand under parent company Deciem, launched two new foundations in April in 21 different shades each — for under $10.
+And if you wanted to try them out, you had to get in line.

-Both their Serum and Coverage foundations have a combined total of more than 25,000 people on the waitlist.
+Before the products even went on the market, both their Serum and Coverage foundations had a combined total of more than 25,000 people on the waitlist.
 Yes, you read that right — that's the size of a small city.

-RELATED: Are these the best shoes ever?
-There's a 1,000-person waitlist for these sneakers

 "The Ordinary took steps to shake up the industry, and the demand for the brand (through to the foundations) grew entirely out of the passion, disbelief and word-of-mouth of this very humbling audience, the consumer," wrote Deciem's founder, Brandon Truaxe, in a statement to TODAY.